anavaleroredondo-dev/Credit-Approval-Decision-Tree/README.md

 Below is the logic flow the AI learned to approve/reject loans:

 ![Decision Tree Logic](decision_tree.png)
-*(Note: Please ensure you upload the image of your tree to the repo with this filename)*

 ## Tech Stack
 * **Python 3.x**